RohanFardin/Song-Recommendation-System/README.md

  3. created a new column, "combined_all" by concatenating the following text columns: "tag", "lyrics" and "combined".

  **Recommendation System:**
- 1. Vectorization: TfidfVectorizer is used to convert text data into numerical representations. max_features=7000 limits the vocabulary size to the top 7000 most frequent words. stop_words='english' removes common English stop words.
+ 1. Vectorization:<br> TfidfVectorizer is used to convert text data into numerical representations.<br>
+                  max_features=7000 limits the vocabulary size to the top 7000 most frequent words.<br>
+                  stop_words='english' removes common English stop words.<br>
                   The vector variable stores the TF-IDF matrix.
 2. Recommendation:
                   **song_index = df[df['title'] == song].index[0]: